 8. CORNERIA (Level 1)

-The location where the fun begins as a huge medley of everything that you will be faced with over the following hour or so.
+The location where the fun begins is a huge medley of everything that you will be faced with over the following hour or so.
 We begin simply with a few waves of enemies, before the rubble of a burning city is thrown your way, one must rescue Falco who is being chased, and an all-range mode boss (which sadly can be defeated in less than five seconds).
-However, if you know what you’re doing, there is a hidden second direction behind a waterfall (teased by a ship that flies overhead here, but if following the natural route, will never see again.
+However, if you know what you’re doing, there is a hidden second direction behind a waterfall.
+This is teased by a ship that flies overhead towards the end of the level, but if following the natural route, will never see again.
 What was that about?
 It’s the hard mode boss.
 This took an embarrassing amount of time, as well as assistance from Nintendo Official Magazine, for me to discover.
 At least I have the excuse of being nine-year-old at the time, to fall back on.
-Honest!).
+Honest!

 And as a bonus, this is where all of the infamous “do a barrel roll!” quotes stems from, so what’s not to love?

 On paper this level isn’t especially creative, as it functions as little more than a montage of bosses, pitting you against whichever members of Star Wolf you haven’t shot out of the sky yet, the masked Andross, as well as his ‘true form’ – a revolting giant, floating brain, with a big green cerebellum waiting for you to shoot.
 Only he has the brains to rule Lylat, apparently.
 Hurr.
 I see what you did there, Nintendo.
 A high score is pretty much confirmed here so long as Star Wolf arrive (and if you beat that fast enough, will have enough points for a medal before even fighting Andross), and is required for the ‘good’ ending.

 6. SECTOR X (Level 4, Easy)